-Exercise During Pregnancy is often one of the most asked questions when visiting your OBGYN.
-Whether it is to continue a program or starting a new one.
+This is often one of the most asked questions when visiting your OBGYN.
+Whether it is to continue an exercise program or starting a new one.
+A new child brings up new challenges, a desire for change, and a desire to keep healthy.
 The following should help in most cases but not all.

 If you never have been apart of a program please consult your medical provider but this often will not prevent you from exercising.

 – Swimming [do not hold breath for long periods of time]